December, 08, 2025

 Click below to explore what’s changing.

-We are updating our Consumer Reporting Agency (CRA) report process to require the inclusion of a valid Permissible Purpose Code at the time of report delivery.
-This change affects all clients currently using outdated report retrieval API versions or submitting invalid codes.
+We are updating our consumer report process to require the inclusion of a valid Permissible Purpose Code at the time of report delivery.
+This change affects all clients currently using outdated FCRA Get Reports API versions or submitting invalid Permissible Purpose Codes.

 This requirement enhances how we validate the use of consumer reports under the Fair Credit Reporting Act (FCRA).